Kunj-13/StockSense/Weekly Reports/Weekly Report - 11-13.md

 ### Subsection 1:

 This week:

-I was working on data visualization libray Chart.js for displaying stock trends and analysis, now I realized the backend is not created for charts.
-So my week was not productive, but I learn something that maybe useful in the future.
-Setting up react is not a big job, but it took me days to understand how to build it.

-### Subsection 2:

-Next weeks Goal:

 Modify the react to give final touches.
-Not much left to do.
+Not much left to do in react.